Category

 Those in the adjacent field of science communication may even influence public opinion or help inform policy.
 (For more on the differences between science communication and science journalism, read this.)

-How Do You Start Science Writing as a Freelancer?
+How Do You Start Writing Science Topics as a Freelancer?

 Some science writers stumble into the field by accident.